 It doesn’t seem like it’ll last as long as the HiBAR, but that could be because I’m using it for everything – hair, body, shaving my legs, even washing my face.

 I’m normally very particular about what I use on my face (it’s taken me years to figure out products that work to keep me from breaking out).
 But some of those glowing reviews I read said people were using the Ultimate Body Bar as a face wash, so decided to give it a shot.
-Of course, what works on sensitive skin will be different for everyone, but it’s been working great for me!
+Of course, what works on sensitive skin will be different for everyone, but it’s been working wonderfully for me!

 Ultimate Body Bar Scents: